Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 # Soccer Markov Chain

 ## Draw the raw chain
-Go to Youtube and pick up a video of any soccer match.
+Go to YouTube and pick up a video of any soccer match.
 Ideally, you want to choose a complete match so that you can actually select a random sequence of game play that is representative of the baseline dynamics of the match, and not necessarily some outstanding actions, which---in being outstanding---may not be